Skip to main content

 The day-to-day duties of business video surveillance teams can become overwhelming at times, so it is essential that the VMS is easy to use and provides a user experience that even novice operators can be comfortable with.

 Multiple security camera companies now provide a VMS that offers more functionality and features in keeping with the advancements made in video security.
-These include AI-powered video analytics, integration capabilities with third-party cameras and cloud capabilities.
+These include AI-powered video analytics, integration capabilities with third-party cameras and cloud video surveillance capabilities.
 These advancements help business surveillance systems teams manage the safety and security of their facilities as well as expedite incident response times.

 Commercial security camera systems: On-premise vs. cloud